Why lease a business or retail space in a historic property?

 An historic property offers many advantages as the above examples show.
 Aside from attractive financial aspects, these properties are visually appealing, offer a lot of room for a business to plan the perfect layout, and allow you to occupy a location that is utterly unique and in a vibrant part of the city.

-If you run a business a Galveston and are looking for a one-of-a-kind historic property to lease, please contact Mitchell Historic Properties today to learn more.
+If you run a business and are looking for a one-of-a-kind Galveston commercial property to lease, please contact Mitchell Historic Properties today to learn more.